 This is a new measure proposed by the developer as an eMeasure.
 This measure assesses whether there is an initial baseline screening for nutritional status when patients are admitted to the PICU.
-Similar to the discussion on measure 3005, there was concern that while nutritional status assessment in PICUs may be important, there was insufficient evidence linking this process (screening) to the relevant outcome (nutritional status).
+As with measure 3005, the Committee expressed concern that insufficient evidence links the process (screening) to the relevant outcome (nutritional status), though nutritional status assessment in PICUs may be important.
 In addition, there was concern that there is no commonly used tool across institutions, and no validated instrument for this process.
-There was also concern that this was already required to some degree by The Joint Commission.
 The Committee was not able to reach consensus on the adequacy of the evidence or the potential for performance improvement.
 The measure was only tested for reliability at the data element level in a single facility.
 The Committee did not find the reliability testing sufficient, so the measure was not recommended for endorsement.

-2909 Perioperative Hemorrhage or Hematoma Rate (PSI 09) (Agency for Healthcare Research and Quality): Recommended
+2909 Perioperative Hemorrhage or Hematoma Rate (PSI 09) (Agency for Healthcare Research and Quality): Endorsed